Baskov-Aleksey-Viktorovich/Baskov-Aleksey-Viktorovich/README.md

-### Hi there, I am Baskov Aleksey Victorovich 👋 i'm looking new opportunity in it technologies)
+### Hi there!
+I am Baskov Aleksey Victorovich 👋 I'm looking for new opportunities in IT technologies)

 <!--
 **Baskov-Aleksey-Viktorovich/Baskov-Aleksey-Viktorovich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.